Survey Opportunities

 If you would like to help out, please check the BTO map by clicking on ‘Find a vacant site’.

-WeBS counter needed for Lake Windermere
+WeBS counters needed for Lake Windermere

-August 2023: There is a vacancy for a WeBS counter to cover Lake Windermere.
+February 2026: There is a vacancy for a WeBS counter to cover Lake Windermere.
 We appreciate that this is a very large water body for one individual to cover.
 However, as a high priority site we’d be very interested in hearing from anyone who can cover part of the lake.

 Please contact Dave Shackleton d.shackleton@btinternet.com for further information.